RunOnFlux/deploy-with-git/deploy-gotham/README.md

 ### Application Port

-The app reads the `PORT` environment variable.
-Set this to any available port (e.g., `8080`).
-Flux will route external traffic to it automatically.
+Set this to `8080` (the port the app listens on by default).
+This must match the port your app actually serves on — Flux uses this value to configure Docker port mappings correctly.

 ### Custom Domain (Optional)